Physical measures for nonlinear random walks on interval: Abstract

 \section{Abstract}

+A one-dimensional confined Nonlinear Random Walk is a tuple of $N$ diffeomorphisms of the unit interval driven by a probabilistic Markov chain.
+For generic such walks, we obtain a geometric characterization of their ergodic stationary measures and prove that all of them have negative Lyapunov exponents.

-In this paper we consider step skew products over transitive subshifts of finite type (topological Markov chains) with the unit interval fiber, and associated Nonlinear Random Walks (NRW) on the same interval.
-For both classes of objects, we give a comprehensive description of the long-term behavior of a generic representative (from an open and dense subset).
+These measures appear to be probabilistic manifestations of physical measures for certain deterministic dynamical systems.
+These systems are step skew products over transitive subshifts of finite type (topological Markov chains) with the unit interval fiber.

-For the skew products, we show there exist only finite collection of alternating attractors and repellers; we also give an upper bound for their number.
+For such skew products, we show there exist only finite collection of alternating attractors and repellers; we also give a sharp upper bound for their number.
 Each of them is a graph of a continuous map from the base to the fiber defined almost everywhere w.r.t. any ergodic Markov measure in the base.
 The orbits starting between the adjacent attractor and repeller tend to the attractor as $t \to +\infty$, and to the repeller as $t \to -\infty$.
-The attractors support ergodic hyperbolic SRB measures.
+The attractors support ergodic hyperbolic physical measures.

-An associated NRW is a generic tuple of $N$ diffeomorphisms of the interval applied according the current state of the probabilistic analogue of the base Markov chain.
-For such NRWs, we obtain a geometric characterization of their ergodic stationary measures and prove that all of them have negative Lyapunov exponents.